 OK, so perhaps you'll never raise £80K from jumble sales and cream teas.
 Nevertheless an enormous amount is raised in parishes every year by local fundraising events, and the amounts can be very significant for local parishes and projects.

 A legacy gift is a planned future gift that designates some or part of an individual's estate as a donation to a charity.
 Legacy gifts enable individuals to create a powerful philanthropic legacy by making a direct impact on the causes important to them.
 Legacy income is sometimes used to fund repairs and other building works in churches.
-In 2017 churches in the Diocese of Canterbury received over £700,000 in legacies - so it is well worth every church taking the simple steps needed to encourage bequests.
+In 2022 parishes in the diocese received 82 legacies totalling a sum of £1,262,939 - so it is well worth every church taking the simple steps needed to encourage bequests.
+Find out more about legacies.

 A gift day may be held when the target is almost reached and a final push is needed.
 The church membership and others living in the locality are usually asked to come to the church on a specific day and give a gift. - perhaps as part of a bigger fundraising event.
 Significant amounts can be raised in this way.